Mother, Five-Year-Old Daughter Found Dead in Murder-Suicide in Luzerne County

-BEAR CREEK TOWNSHIP, Pa. — The bodies of a young girl and a woman were discovered early Friday morning in a car parked alongside a road in Luzerne County.
+BEAR CREEK TOWNSHIP, Pa. -- A mother and child were found dead in a car in what state police are calling a murder-suicide in Luzerne County.

-State police say that woman and child are Christina Tyler, 31, and her five-year-old daughter Olivia Tyler, both of Wilkes-Barre.
+According to officials, that woman and child are Christina Tyler, 31, and her five-year-old daughter Olivia Tyler, both of Wilkes-Barre.

-According to officials, they were found dead inside a car just off Laurel Run Road in Bear Creek Township around 7 a.m. on Friday.
+They were found dead inside a car just off Laurel Run Road in Bear Creek Township around 7 a.m. on Friday.

 Right now, they are calling this a murder-suicide investigation and say no one else was involved.